Joan Margarit i Pau: Biography

 Joan Margarit i Pau was born in Girona, around 1424, the son of an aristocratic family.

 He became a canon of the cathedral chapter of Girona Cathedral in 1434.
 In March 1437, he accompanied his uncle, Bernardo de Pau, Bishop of Girona, to the Council of Florence.
 On September 2, 1441, he became archdeacon of Selva.
 Around this time, he enrolled at the University of Bologna, becoming a doctor of both laws in 1443.
 He was also learned in Christian theology, the humanities, and oceanography.

 After completing his studied, Margarit attempted to win a position at the papal court in Rome, but even a recommendation from Alfonso V of Aragon failed to secure him a position.
 As such, in July 1443, his uncle appointed him vicar general of the see of Girona.
-He participated in the Corts of Barcelona for 1446-48.
+He participated in the Catalan Courts of Barcelona for 1446-48.

 Under Pope Eugene IV, he became provost of the Augustinian Abbey of San Martín Ça Costa in Girona.
 He then became sacristan major of Girona.

 Following the election of Pope Nicholas V in 1447, Margarit resigned his offices in Girona in order to again try to gain an entry to the papal court.
 He traveled to Rome in 1448, and on September 14, 1449, Alfonso V of Aragon named him procurator of the Kingdom of Naples in Rome.
 He also served as an ambassador of John II of Castile to Rome.
 On January 3, 1450, he became a member of the Apostolic Camera; he took the oath on October 5, 1450.

 On March 23, 1453, he was elected Bishop of Elne.

 He then returned to Catalonia and participated in the Corts of Barcelona of 1454-58.
 In 1455, Alfonso V of Aragon sent him to the Kingdom of Naples.
 Alfonso's successor, John II of Aragon, appointed Margarit as his ambassador to Pope Pius II in 1458.
 He accompanied the pope to the Council of Mantua (1459).